 Ayurveda tells us that pregnant women must not be exposed to Menstrual blood, its odour or a Menstruating Woman.
-Similarly a pregnant woman must not see / read any violent imagery, or anything related to violence or Menstruation during the entire time of pregnancy.
-The acharyas tell us that our thoughts are extremely powerful and act as a precursor to all physical conditions.
+Similarly a pregnant woman must not see or read any violent imagery, or anything related to violence or Menstruation during the entire time of pregnancy.
+The Acharyas tell us that our thoughts are extremely powerful and act as a precursor to all physical conditions.

 For those of you who are NOT pregnant, please read on.